huoww07/Bioinformatics-for-RNA-Seq/lessons/03_Read_Alignment.md

 More information on BAM format: [samtools on github](https://samtools.github.io/hts-specs/SAMv1.pdf) and [wikipedia: SAM_(file_format)](https://en.wikipedia.org/wiki/SAM_(file_format)).

 ## Create index for BAM file
 In order to visualize our BAM file in IGV we will need a BAM index.
 This enables fast searching and display.
 We'll generate one using `samtools`.

 ```
+module load samtools/1.9
-samtools index STAR_WT/WT_1_Aligned.sortedByCoord.out.bam
+samtools index STAR_practice/WT_ERR458493_Aligned.sortedByCoord.out.bam
 ```

 The result is a file with the extension `bai`:
 ```
-WT_1_Aligned.sortedByCoord.out.bam.bai
+WT_ERR458493_Aligned.sortedByCoord.out.bam.bai
 ```

 ## Visualizing reads using IGV (optional)